timeteam/timeteam.github.io/_posts/Non_fiction/2017-04-09-a-last-wild-place.md

 | Red-throated Diver (_Gavia stella_).
 Photograph: **Ómar Runólfsson** / [Wikimedia commons]Livezey, B. C., and Zusi, R. L. (2007(https://commons.wikimedia.org/wiki/File:Gavia_stellata_-Iceland_-swimming-8.jpg) / [CC-BY-SA-2.0](https://creativecommons.org/licenses/by-sa/2.0/deed.en) | ![Red-throated Diver image by **Ómar Runólfsson**](https://upload.wikimedia.org/wikipedia/commons/b/b3/Gavia_stellata_-Iceland_-swimming-8.jpg) |

 There are three other species of divers, two of which, the Great Northern Diver and the Yellow-billed Diver (both larger birds), are also seen in the United Kingdom but are less common.
-The first phylogeny of the family, based on morphological data [Boertman, D. (1990).
-Phylogeny of the divers, family Gaviidae (Aves).
-Steenstrupia 16, 21–36.] had _Gavia arctica_ and _Gavia pacifica_ as sister taxa but that was rejected by a mitochondrial DNA study [Lindsay, A. R. (2002).
-Molecular and Vocal Evolution in Loons (Aves: Gaviiformes).
-Doctoral dissertation, University of Michigan.
-].
-A recent next gen study (Sprengelmeyer 2014)showed that the morphological study had been correct.
+The first phylogeny of the family, based on morphological data (Boertman, 1990) had _Gavia arctica_ and _Gavia pacifica_ as sister taxa but that was rejected by a mitochondrial DNA study (Lindsay, 2002).
+A recent study with much better genetic data (Sprengelmeyer, 2014) showed that the morphological study had been correct  after all.

 ---

-Boertman, D. (1990).
+> Boertman, D. (1990).
 Phylogeny of the divers, family Gaviidae (Aves).
-Steenstrupia 16, 21–36.] had _Gavia arctica_ and _Gavia pacifica_ as sister taxa but that was rejected by a mitochondrial DNA study
+Steenstrupia 16, 21–36.
-Lindsay, A. R. (2002).
+> Lindsay, A. R. (2002).
 Molecular and Vocal Evolution in Loons (Aves: Gaviiformes).
 Doctoral dissertation, University of Michigan.
-Livezey, B. C., and Zusi, R. L. (2007).
+> Livezey, B. C., and Zusi, R. L. (2007).
 Higher-order phylogeny of modern birds (Theropoda, Aves: Neornithes) based on comparative anatomy.
 II.
 Analysis and discussion.
 Zoological Journal of the Linnean Society 149, 1–95.
-[Sprengelmeyer, Q. D. (2014)](http://commons.nmu.edu/cgi/viewcontent.cgi?article=1017&context=theses).
+> [Sprengelmeyer, Q. D. (2014)](http://commons.nmu.edu/cgi/viewcontent.cgi?article=1017&context=theses).
 A phylogenetic reecaluation of the genus Gavia (Aves: Gaviiformes) using next-generation sequencing.
 Masters dissertation, Northern Michigan University.